PerrySelensol/PerrySelensol.github.io/docs/basic_func/basic_func_full.md

 <h1 id="listFiles" style="font-size: 2.5em;color:#00008B">listFiles</h1>

-`listFiles(String path, Boolean includeSubfolders)`
+`listFiles(String path, Boolean include_subfolders)`

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A function that returns a table with all script file names from the specified `path`.
+A function that returns a table with all script file names from the specified `path`.
 If no path is specified, it will fetch from the root folder.
-An optional second boolean argument `includeSubfolders` can be given to also list files inside subfolders.
+An optional second boolean argument `includeubfolders` can be given to also list files inside subfolders.

 ### Examples